reduxkotlin/redux-kotlin/docs/introduction/GettingStarted.md

 ReduxKotlin is a predictable state container for Kotlin apps that supports all platforms that Kotlin can target (JVM, native, JS, WASM).

 ReduxKotlin is a port of [Redux for Javascript](https://redux.js.org) that aims to become a standard implementation of Redux for Kotlin.
-Much of the information on redux.js.org applies to ReduxKotlin, however, there is also a lot of Javascript specific information that may _not_ apply to ReduxKotlin.
+Much of the information on [redux.js.org](https://redux.js.org) applies to ReduxKotlin, however, there is also a lot of Javascript specific information that may _not_ apply to ReduxKotlin.
 This site documents how to get started and examples of using ReduxKotlin in projects.
 There are suggestions and examples, but ultimately the core ReduxLibrary is not opinionated.
 How you use it in your project is up to you.
 This site will continue to be updated as Kotlin multiplatform matures.

-It helps you write applications share code between platforms (Android, iOS, Web), behave consistently, and are easy to test.

 ## Installation